MaxTelCom has developed a new technology for fiber-optic networks. Source: Shutterstock

 MaxTelCom believes that the existing devices used to install fiber-optic cables are inefficient.
 A qualified specialist is needed to work with those devices, which cost roughly $12,000 and require expensive maintenance.

-“That equipment weighs between two and ten kilograms and measures 160 by 230 millimeters,” MaxTelCom CEO Nikolai Ivanov says.
-“Because fiber-optic networks are also located in sewers, columns and attics, a team of two or three people is needed to install them.”
+“That equipment weighs between two and 10 kilograms and measures 120 by 160 millimeters,” MaxTelCom CEO Nikolai Ivanov says.
+“Because fiber-optic networks are located in sewers, columns and attics, a team of two or three people is needed to install them.”

-MaxTelCom’s first experimental model is called AFS-10.
-Weighing in at 840 grams, the device looks like a small laptop computer with a touch screen and includes software.
-In the second quarter of 2015, the startup will conduct beta testing of the AFS-10 with the help of 50 Russian and European companies with the potential to become clients in the future.
+MaxTelCom’s first experimental model is called Zero.
+Weighing in at 800 grams, the device looks like a small laptop computer with a touch screen and includes software.
+In the second quarter of 2015, the startup will conduct beta testing on Zero with the help of 50 Russian and European companies with the potential to become clients in the future.
 Then, in the fourth quarter of 2015, MaxTelCom plans to start selling its product in France and England.
 According to Ivanov, one apparatus will cost roughly $3,000-$4,000.
 It will be able to compete qualitatively with similar products made by South Korean brands Ilsintech and INNO, but it will be significantly cheaper.

 “Our advantage is that the device will be convenient, have an understandable interface and any system administrator without a technical education will be able to work with it,” Ivanov says.
 “In addition to that, the equipment will have a removable cartridge designed to perform 500 splicing procedures.
 Thanks to that, the client won’t have to pay for expensive service maintenance.
 We, in turn, will derive our main income from the sales of components instead of the apparatus itself.”

 MaxTelCom has already submitted patent applications to Russian and international patent organizations.
-The AFS-10 is manufactured in Russia, but the startup imports the components from China, Taiwan, France and other countries.
+The Zero is manufactured in Russia, but the startup imports the components from China, Taiwan, France and other countries.

 The project was initially financed by the founders – according to the CEO, they invested $1 million.
 MaxTelCom has attracted $2 million in investment over the past two years from the Russian Venture Company and four angel investors.
 The lion’s share of the money went to arranging production and research and development.
-Throughout 2015 the startup plans to raise another $3-4 million in order to enter foreign markets, primarily Europe and China.
+Throughout 2015 the startup plans to raise another $3-4 million in order to enter foreign markets, primarily France and the UK.

 Ivanov says a foreign producer and fusion splicer system dealer will promote MaxTelCom’s product.
 He declined to provide the name of the company.
 In exchange, the partner will receive a stake in the startup.
 MaxTelCom plans to recoup the project costs over the next four years.